Three chair caning design samples

 The chair on the right in the photo above is a hole-to-hole cane chair seat.

-It’s called that because there are holes drilled around the perimeter of the wooden chair frame, going completely through the wood.
+It’s called hole-to-hole because holes are drilled around the perimeter of the wooden chair frame, completely through the wood.

-This is where the strands of cane are individually woven in a 7-step pattern going from one hole to the next, from hole to hole.
+This is where the strands of cane are individually woven in a 7-step pattern going from one hole to the next, looping from hole to hole, underneath the seat.

-Steps five and six are the diagonals; they go both from lower left to upper right and from lower right to the upper left.
+Steps five and six are the diagonals; they go both from the lower left to the upper right and from the lower right to the upper left.

 The seventh and final step of the weaving is “sewing” the binder cord on the top side to cover the holes, giving the seat a nice and finished look.
 As a result, establishing the distinctive open-weave, hexagonal design we all know and love.

-Well, how did you do on identifying the various chair caning design samples?
+Well, how did you do on identifying the three chair caning design samples

 Were you able to correctly identify all three?